 - A healthcare practitioner wants to evaluate bone marrow function

-- An individual is undergoing radiation or chemotherapy
+- You are undergoing radiation or chemotherapy

 What does the test result mean?

-Results must be interpreted carefully and in conjunction with results of other tests, such as a red blood cell (RBC) count, hemoglobin (Hb), hematocrit (Hct), or full CBC.
+Results must be interpreted carefully and along with results of other tests, such as a red blood cell (RBC) count, hemoglobin (Hb), hematocrit (Hct), or full CBC.
 In general, the reticulocyte count (absolute number or percentage) is a reflection of recent bone marrow activity.
 Results may indicate whether a disease or condition is present that is generating an increased demand for new RBCs and whether the bone marrow is able to respond to the extra requirement.
 Occasionally, results may indicate overproduction of RBCs.

 When anemia is present (i.e., low RBCs, low hemoglobin, low hematocrit) and the bone marrow is responding appropriately to the demand for increased numbers of RBCs, then the bone marrow will produce more and allow for the early release of more immature RBCs, increasing the number of reticulocytes in the blood.